Wednesday, July 30, 2025

 Identifying error and accepting truth alone is fundamental to solus veritas and presents no issues for Christians who use it to reject what can be shown to be likely error, versus what can be shown to be likely correct.
 As we have two witnesses (Luke and Matthew) in agreement and with text authority equal to Mark, as well as the reasonable explanations from translation to transmission error based on similar terms, we can resolve the conflict as follows: Leave the contradiction in our copies of the New Testament with a note in each account explaining what likely occurred, as well as note the reliability of two of the three witnesses to this account which, consistent with Jesus' own teaching about determining whose witness to accept, provide us with a reliable understanding of the account.—Matthew 18:16.

-To learn more about using solus veritas as a means of determining what to believe and to teach, see the following three videos:
+To learn more about using sola veritas as a means of determining what to believe and to teach see the following video about using sola veritas to resolve important disputes:

-Christian Witnesses of Jah Live Discussion #52: Solus Veritas ("Truth Alone") in Christian Apostolic Tradition - Part 1
+Christian Witnesses of Jah Live Discussion #52: Sola Veritas ("Truth Alone") in Christian Apostolic Tradition - Part 1

 Friday, July 26, 2024